mateuszbuczek/playground/java/memory/README.md

     - the heap
         - is shared across all threads
         - store objects (accessed through reference by stack)
+        - contains string pool (container containing strings objects put by compiler, if string created by 'new' keyword it's not being put here (it may be using intern method on newly created string))) strings in string pool can be garbage collected
+    - metaspace
+        - store general metadata ( for example which classes where compiled by JIT to native code )
+        - store information where static vars (objects) are stored (primitives are stored in metaspace itself) - static vars will never be garbage collected

+    - exceptions:
+        - if object is used in small scope and will be not used later on (will be cleaned pretty soon) modern JVM's for efficiency can create those objects on stack

 #### escaping references
     - immutable collection
     - instead of creating new copy objects use interfaces with getters only